Read the latest message from Executive Director Carrie Stoltzfus.

 Please donate.
 Your gift will help provide home-delivered nutritious meals to vulnerable individuals through this pandemic and beyond.

-Using Food & Friends’ easy, do-it-yourself fundraising platform, you can create your own fundraising page to collect donations.
-This is a great way to virtually come together with your friends and family in support of a cause you care about.
+Using Facebook for birthday fundraisers or Food & Friends’ easy, do-it-yourself fundraising platform, you can create and personalize your own fundraising page.
+This is a great way to virtually come together with your friends and family to raise awareness and support of a cause you care about.
 We’ll provide plenty of help and resources to make it simple.

 Home-Delivered Meals will be delivered once a week for the foreseeable future, rather than the prior 3-times per week schedule.
 Clients will still receive 18 meals per week and we continue to use our 11 specialized meal plans.